 When is the next eclipse?
-See dates for 2017 and 2018 solar and lunar eclipses.
-The greatest sky spectacle is first Total Solar Eclipse over the U.S. mainland in 38 years.
+See dates for 2018 solar eclipses and lunar eclipses.

 What is an Eclipse?

 - A lunar eclipse occurs when the full Moon enters the shadow of Earth, which cuts off all or part of the sunlight reflected off the Moon.
 Lunar eclipses are technically visible from the entire night side of Earth, but during a penumbral eclipse, the dimming of the Moon’s illumination is slight.
 Learn more about lunar terminology.

 January 31, 2018: Total Eclipse of the Moon.
 This eclipse is best observed from central or western North America, because the Moon will set soon after it enters the umbra when observed from eastern North America.
 The Moon will enter the penumbra at 5:50 A.M.
 ET (2:50 A.M.
 PT) and the umbra at 6:48 A.M.
 ET (3:48 A.M.
 PT).
 The Moon will leave the umbra at 10:12 A.M.
 ET (7:12 A.M.
 PT)

 February 15, 2018: Partial Eclipse of the Sun.
 This eclipse is not visible from North America but can be viewed from Antarctica, southern South America, and the Falkland Islands.